Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 %mount 0,"AAA.BBB.CCC.DDD" (enter)

-If everything goes well, the message back will be "OK 0:1"
+If everything goes well, the message back will be "0 OK, 0:1"

 Now you can have a look at the contents, just write: